-Student Surveys
+Student Feedback

-Students are required to take part in the course evaluation procedure at the end of every semester through Neptun.
+Students are required to take part in the course evaluation procedure at the end of every semester through Neptun (called Student Feedback).
 This feedback process aims to elicit your views on the quality of all the courses you have taken, and your experience of being a student on your programme of study.

-The course evaluation form examines each course in some detail.
+The Student Feedback form examines each course in some detail.
 Programme questionnaires invite comments on your programme in general - it is to be done electronically before the exam periods in Neptun.

-You can expect to receive a report on issues that have been identified, and the actions taken upon them from your Student Representative.
+You can expect to receive a report on issues that have been identified and the actions taken upon them from your Student Representative.
 The report would also describe the measures taken to resolve any problems.
 All reports will be an item for discussion during the PVG meeting and will, where necessary, be reported upon during the annual monitoring process.
-The whole feedback process will also be reviewed regularly to ensure that it is effective in helping to provide a good quality experience for students.
+The whole feedback process will also be reviewed regularly to ensure that it is effective in providing a good quality experience for students.
 Questions can be seen in Appendix 3.

-How we consider your feedback
+We consider your feedback

-The feedback you give through your Student Representatives, through surveys and at PVG meetings play an important part in reviewing the Management and Leadership programme during and at the end of the academic year.
-Some of the changes we have made to the programme have been a result of student feedback.
+The feedback you give through your Student Representatives, through surveys and at PVG meetings plays an important part in reviewing the Management and Leadership programme during and at the end of the academic year.
+Some of the changes we have made to the programme have resulted from student feedback.